Using Our Music

 - AdRev will review your request and clear the claim, often within a day (this may take a little longer over weekends or holidays) and they will let you know once this has been done.
 Done!

 - There's no need to use YouTube's built-in dispute process, as this is often a much slower way to clear claims.
 Emailing email@example.com, as mentioned above, is a much quicker and direct way to clear copyright claims.

-- Once the claim has been cleared, you will still receive any advertising revenue due to you whilst the claim was active.
-This is held in escrow by YouTube until the claim is cleared.
+- Once the claim has been cleared, you will still receive all revenue accumulated whilst the claim was active.
+This is held temporarily by YouTube until the claim is cleared.

 - Alternatively, if you get stuck or need any help with anything, then just drop us a message here.

-If you intend to use our music within productions that are to be broadcast on radio, radio commercials, television programs or within television commercials, I also provide Broadcast Licenses to our music.
+If you intend to use our music within productions that are to be broadcast on network radio, radio commercials, television programs or within television commercials, we also provide Broadcast Licenses to our music.

 Broadcast Licenses are valid in perpetuity (ie. you don't have to renew them each year) and the license contains all the necessary information to fill in so called 'cue sheets', which is usually sent to your regional performance rights organisations (PRO) or royalty collection society.